 Head Back in Time at the Dennis Severs’ House

-Another former private house that transports you to the past, the Dennis Severs’ House is one of the more unusual things to do in London.
 The house-come-museum is the work of Dennis Severs – a wonderfully bizarre artist who created the house to replicate the lives of an 18th century family of Hugenot weavers.
 Sounds bizarre?
 It is.
 Compelling?
 Certainly.

-- The Geffrye Museum of the Home
+The Museum of the Home

-- The Royal Society of the Arts (RSA)
+The Royal Society of Arts

 Cultural Experiences for Your London Bucket List